 Distribution of Installation Costs

-The DOE LCC analysis results generate 10,000 results which are organized into “bins” for plotting.
+The DOE LCC analysis generates 10,000 results which are organized into “bins” for plotting.
 The graph shows the distribution of occurrences is concentrated around the $627 average and that there is long “tail” of high cost installations.
 It is these few high cost cases that are memorable even though they represent a small fraction of cases.
 As discussed by DOE, these high incremental costs were driven by what is called “orphaned water heaters”, which represents 14.4% of the annual furnaces shipped and installed.
 In more than half of these cases (8.3 %) the water heater vent does not have to be sized but does need to be upgraded to a dual wall vent pipe.

 The results of the LCC analysis are best understood by viewing the distribution in the chart below.
 80% of cases have an incremental cost less than $1250.